 For the White Wine Tomato Basil Sauce:

-- 2 tablespoons olive oil
+- 2 tablespoons (28ml) olive oil

 - 1/4 teaspoon crushed red pepper flakes

-- 3 large cloves garlic, finely minced
+- 3 large cloves of garlic finely minced

-- 1 pint cherry tomatoes, sliced in half
+- 1 pint juicy cherry tomatoes sliced in half

-- 1/4 cup dry white wine
+- 1/4 cup (57ml) dry white wine *add an extra 1/4 cup for a saucier sauce

-- 1/2 cup fresh basil, finely chopped
+- 1/2 cup fresh basil finely chopped

-- 2 tablespoons fresh lemon juice
+- 2 tablespoons (28ml) fresh lemon juice

 - 1/2 teaspoon fresh lemon zest